rexmortus/rexmortus.github.io/_posts/2015-10-20-explanation-of-the-robot-part-1.markdown

 ### 4.1 Reading input

 The very first thing our application must know is how to accept input from the user.
-According to the brief, there are two modes to accomodate - real-time input, and input from text files.
+According to the brief, there are two modes to accommodate - real-time input, and input from text files.

 In particular, the challenge is to build a flexible and robust interface which handles both modes *while writing a minimum of code*.
 This is an interesting problem because our design here will have serious ramifications for the overall complexity of our solution.